Myocarditis: Causes

 While many causes of myocarditis are known, there are many cases in which a causative agent cannot be identified.
 In Europe and North America, viruses are common culprits.
 Worldwide, however, the most common cause is Chagas disease, an illness endemic to Central and South America that results from infection with the protozoan Trypanosoma cruzi.
 Overall, myocarditis can be caused by infections, immune conditions, toxins, drug reactions, and physical injuries to the heart.
-These different etiologies are detailed below.

 Infections

 The most common causes of myocarditis are infectious organisms.
-Viral infections are the most common cause in developed countries, with a majority of cases being caused by those with single-stranded RNA genetic information such as Coxsackie viruses (especially Coxsackie B3 and B5).
+Viral infections are the most common cause in developed countries, with a majority of cases being caused by those with single-stranded RNA genomes, such as Coxsackie viruses (especially Coxsackie B3 and B5).
 Globally, Chagas disease is the leading cause of myocarditis, which results from infection with the protozoan Trypanosoma cruzi.
 Bacteria can also result in myocarditis, although it is rare in patients with normal heart function and without a preexisting immunodeficiency.
 A list of the most relevant infectious organisms is below.